maxron84/Terminal-Chat-Program/SECURITY.md

 If you discover a security vulnerability, please:

 ### DO:
-1. **Email privately** to: security@yourproject.com (update this)
+1. **Open a private security advisory** on GitHub (Security → Advisories → New draft)
 2. Include:
    - Description of the vulnerability
    - Steps to reproduce
    - Potential impact
    - Suggested fix (if any)
-3. Allow 48 hours for initial response
-4. Give us reasonable time to fix before public disclosure
+3. Give maintainers reasonable time to assess and fix before public disclosure

 ### DON'T:
 - ❌ Open public GitHub issues for security vulnerabilities
 - ❌ Post on social media or forums
 - ❌ Exploit the vulnerability maliciously
-- ❌ Share with others before we've had time to fix

 ## 🛡️ Security Best Practices